Cover Me in Sunshine

 "Cover Me in Sunshine" is a song by American singer and songwriter Pink and her daughter Willow Sage Hart.
 It was written by Amy Allen and Mozella with production by A Strut (Ludwig Söderberg).
 The song debuted via video-sharing social media platform TikTok on February 8, while the full version was released on February 12, 2021, as a single through RCA Records.

 The track was met with positive reviews, with critics calling it "adorable" and praising both performers' vocals.
 The accompanying music video was published alongside the single release, featuring Pink and Willow Sage on their family ranch and winery in California.
-While not charting in the US, the song achieved success overseas, topping the charts in Belgium (Wallonia), Romania and Slovakia, while reaching the top-ten in Australia, Austria, the Czech Republic, Germany, Latvia, the Netherlands, Norway, Slovenia and Switzerland, and in the top 40 of Croatia, Hungary, Ireland, New Zealand and Russia.
-It is certified Diamond in France and Platinum or higher in nine additional countries.
+While not charting in the US, the song achieved success overseas, topping the charts in Belgium (Wallonia), Romania and Slovakia, while reaching the top-ten in Australia, Austria, the Czech Republic, Germany, Latvia, the Netherlands, Norway, Slovenia and Switzerland, and in the top 40 of Croatia, Hungary, France, Ireland, New Zealand and Russia.
+It is certified Diamond in France and Platinum or higher in nine additional countries, including Australia, Denmark, New Zealand and Canada.